dbrownidau/constitution/CASSA-Constitution.md

 6.2.
 Membership of the Association shall cease in accordance to the Cease of Membership provision contained within this Constitution.

 6.3.
-Records of membership shall include the full name, nominated email address and student number (if applicable) of each member.
+Records of membership shall include the full name, nominated email address, student number (if applicable) and registration date of each member.

 7. Cease of Membership
 ----------------------
+7.1.
 Membership of the Association shall cease if the member:

-7.1.
+7.1.1.
 Resigns via electronic media as approved by the Committee.

-7.2.
+7.1.2.
 Is expelled by the Committee due to the member's conduct being detrimental to the interests of the Association.

-If a member is expelled under provision 7.2, they must be:
+7.2.
+If a member is expelled under provision 7.1.2, they must be:

 7.2.1.
-Notified and given reason for their expulsion.
+Notified and given reason for their expulsion; and

 7.2.2.
 Given opportunity to appeal against the decision using the dissent provision.